7 Foods to Avoid While Breastfeeding

 5. Sesame seeds: These tiny seeds pack a punch when it comes to aiding milk supply.
 They're best enjoyed when ground and sprinkled in dishes.

-• Oatmeal breakfast smoothie: A quick and easy breakfast option that's packed with oatmeal, almond milk, and turmeric to help kickstart your day.
+- Oatmeal Breakfast Smoothie: A quick and easy breakfast option with oatmeal, almond milk, and turmeric.